top of page

 (Dorothea Lange)

-Susanne studied communication design at the University of Applied Sciences in Munich from 1987 to '91.
+Susanne studied communication design at Munich University of Applied Sciences from 1987 to '91.

-Since then, several more (photographed) non-fiction books, over 1000 different portraits of well-known and unknown personalities, as well as countless reportages for publishers, agencies and large companies have been created...
+Since then, she has produced many more (photographed) non-fiction books, over 1000 different portraits of well-known and unknown personalities, as well as countless reportages for publishers, agencies and large companies.

-Life, death, birth and age is Susanne's special focus in all her work.
+Susanne pays particular attention to life, death, birth and old age in all her work.

-Since 2014, she has also been working again as an illustrator, but only for freelance art projects.
+Since 2014, Susanne has also been working as an illustrator again from time to time, but only for freelance art projects.

 Susanne likes the music of Max Richter, the way Friedrich Gulda strikes the keys and the voices of Siri Gjære, Otto Sander and David Bowie.